adampl2/CryptoSwap/README.md

 ### Fixed Bugs

-1. The Fontawesome icons did not render properly when wrappen in an achor element.
+1. The Fontawesome icons did not render properly when wrapped in an anchor element.
 I fixed this by wrapping them in a button instead and utilising JavaScript to make sure each button leads to the correct source.

 ### Test Cases